Geontech/rest-python/_includes/property_enum.md

 {
     // other fields...

+    "propertyID": {
+        "value":        0,
-    'propertyID': {
+        "enumerations": {
-        'value': 'ENUM_STRING',
-        'enumerations': [
-            // A list of the possible enumerations as strings ]
+            /* A map of the possible enumerations as strings */ "ENUM":     0,
+        }
     }
 }
 {% endhighlight %}